 People expect door-to-door mobility, combining different modes of transport, irrespectively if they travel short, medium or long-distance.
 Technology is set to support these new mobility patterns.
-The project will analyse how best existing networks can be exploited, and what additional network elements are needed for having a positive impact on capacity of the overall system.
-The project will help the partners to develop stations further into effective and attractive intermodal hubs accessible for all.
-It will support the development of stations and their environment as a driver support its partners with targeted and effective interventions.
+The project analysed how existing networks can best be exploited, and what additional network elements are needed for having a positive impact on the capacity of an overall system.
+The project helped its partners to develop stations further into effective and attractive intermodal hubs accessible for all.
+The development of stations and their environment acted as a driver for the region, support by partners with targeted and effective interventions.

-This area focuses on small-scale flexible demand-responsive transport services for rural and peripheral areas and smart and integrated ticketing solutions.
-These strategies will be tested in pilot areas allowing a consistent data-generation for their validation on the field.
-Pilots results will be capitalised to contribute to the EU road map in the field of ITS, smart mobility and the digital economy.
+This area focussed on small-scale flexible demand-responsive transport services for rural and peripheral areas and smart and integrated ticketing solutions.
+These strategies were tested in pilot areas allowing a consistent data-generation for their validation in the field.
+Pilots results were capitalised to contribute to the EU roadmap in the field of ITS, smart mobility and the digital economy.

-The project will analyse, test, apply and evaluate innovative cross-sector cooperation, financing, marketing and smart governance approaches at regional and cross-border level.
-Stakeholders responsible for commissioning and organising regional passenger transport will be deeply involved.
-The project will enhance the cooperation and integration of existing policy, legal and institutional networks as well as support cross-border cooperative marketing structures.
-New mobility related cooperation patterns and operational marketing synergies will arise.
+The project analysed, tested, applied and evaluated innovative cross-sector cooperation, financing, marketing and smart governance approaches at regional and cross-border level.
+Stakeholders responsible for commissioning and organising regional passenger transport were deeply involved.
+The project enhanced the cooperation and integration of existing policy, legal and institutional networks and also supported cross-border cooperative marketing structures.
+New mobility-related cooperation patterns and operational marketing synergies arose.